fubark/cyber/docs/docs.md

 var pos = [Pos2 x: 3, y: 4]
 ```

-## Type copies.
+## Distinct types.
-A type copy creates a new type using the same type and memory layout of a target type.
+A distinct type creates a new type by copying a target type.

 It's declared with `type` name declaration followed by the target type specifier:
 ```cy